 Let’s see and understand closure through an example.

-We can access the variable b which is defined in function foo() through function inner() as the later preserves the scope chain of enclosing function at the time of execution of enclosing function i.e. the inner function knows the value of b through it’s scope chain.
+Explanation: We can access the variable b which is defined in function foo() through function inner() as the later preserves the scope chain of the enclosing function at the time of execution of the enclosing function i.e. the inner function knows the value of b through it’s scope chain.

 This is closure in action that is inner function can have access to the outer function variables as well as all the global variables.